Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Methodology

-We calibrated this statistic using a parametric bootstrap.
-For each copula family, we generated $B$ bootstrap samples of size 1000 from the fitted copula with parameter $\hat{\theta}$.
-We used direct simulation for the Gaussian copula and Algorithm I of Genest and Rivest, 1993 \citep{GenestRivest1993} for the Clayton and Gumbel copulas.
-For each bootstrap sample, we recalculated the Cramér–von Mises statistic to create a reference distribution $\{S^{(b)}: b = 1,\dots,B\}$.
-We then estimated the bootstrap $p$-value for the fitted copula as
+We calibrated this statistic with a parametric bootstrap.
+For each copula family, bootstrap samples were simulated from the fitted copula, the copula parameter was re-estimated within each bootstrap sample, and the Cram\'er--von Mises statistic was recomputed.
+The bootstrap \(p\)-value was estimated as

-We summarized the goodness-of-fit for each copula family by reporting the observed statistic $S$ and its bootstrap $p$-value.
-The copula with the largest $p$-value was chosen as the best-fitting model for the joint distribution of $(U, V)$.

-To visually compare the empirical and fitted dependence structures, the code creates contour plots of the fitted copula overlaid on the pseudo-observations.
-It also makes heatmaps that compare the empirical copula with the copula evaluated on a regular grid over $(0,1)^2$.
-These plots are later used in the Results section to show the quality of fit and the pattern of joint dependence between the clinical and genomic risk scores.

-In the next section, we explain how we used the estimated risk scores to define joint risk strata and how we connected these strata to the observed survival outcomes in the METABRIC cohort.
+The best-fitting dependence model was selected as the copula with the smallest Cram\'er--von Mises statistic, since the goodness-of-fit statistic directly measures the discrepancy between the empirical and fitted copulas; the bootstrap \(p\)-value was retained only as an adequacy diagnostic for the selected family, not as a comparative model-selection score.
+We also generated empirical heatmaps and fitted heatmaps, along with contour overlays, for visual comparison.

+Using the selected copula, we defined a copula-based fused joint risk score by evaluating the copula on pseudo-observations derived from the clinical and gene-expression scores.
+To assess whether the copula contributed discrimination beyond trivial score combination, we additionally computed three simple score-level fusion baselines --- the rank average of the two pseudo-observations, the average of the two predicted probabilities, and a logistic-regression stacker of the two out-of-fold scores (itself evaluated by 5-fold cross-validation so that no patient contributed to both training and testing of the stacker) --- and compared all scores by ROC-AUC with matched bootstrap confidence intervals.